The Student (newspaper): History

-The paper, now a tabloid in format, won the Herald Student Media Award for best newspaper in 1998, 2006, 2007, 2008 and 2010 and the Guardian Student Media Awards for 'Best Newspaper on a Shoestring' in 2001.
-The paper was redesigned several times in the lead-up to the millennium and winning the Herald Award for its design in 2004.
+The paper, then in tabloid format, won The Herald Student Media Award for best newspaper in 1998, 2006, 2007, 2008 and 2010 and the Guardian Student Media Awards for Best Newspaper on a Shoestring in 2001.
+The paper was redesigned several times in the lead-up to the millennium, winning The Herald award for its design in 2004.
 After failing to win the same award the following year, the paper was again radically redesigned in 2006.

 Many of The Students former writers have gone on to become internationally renowned journalists and politicians.
-Past staff members of Student include the former British Prime Minister Gordon Brown; Lord Steel; Robin Cook; and many of Fleet Street's reporters and editors.
+Past staff members of The Student include the former British Prime Minister Gordon Brown; Lord Steel; Robin Cook; and many of Fleet Street's reporters and editors.
 Recent graduates include Guardian staff writer and editor Helen Pidd and BBC radio reporter Chris Page.